 It is not enough for construction managers to update workers of the existing risks at a job site.
 But sharing the details whether that risk comes from weather conditions, equipment hazards, or other factors.
 With AI on their side, managers can be more specific in their analysis, assessments, and awareness.
 They can help increase workers’ safety and recognize dormant risk factors before they become dangerous, causing lamentable accidents.

-Hong Kong-based viAct makes Artificial Intelligence for Construction Safety simple and effortlessly applicable.
-It helps construction sites perform 24/7 monitoring with an AI-based cloud platform that combines computer vision and a mobile app.
+Hong Kong-based viAct leverages AI for Construction Safety and makes its application simple and effortless.
+It helps construction sites perform 24/7 monitoring with construction management software - an AI-based cloud platform that combines computer vision and a mobile app.

 viAct uses AI + IoT + 5G with vision technology to optimize construction safety, productivity, and compliance.